Datacolor’s SpyderX is its “most accurate” monitor calibrator yet

 The SpyderX is available in Pro and Elite versions, and while the hardware between the two appears to be the same, the latter version offers a number of more advanced settings.
 These include advanced display mapping and analysis tools, together with unlimited calibration setting combinations with respect to gamma, brightness and white point.

-Pricing for the UK, Australia and other territories is yet to be set.
+Pricing for the US and Australia is yet to be set.
 Those keen on learning more about the SpyderX can visit a dedicated microsite.